 DSU is committed to integrating institutional objectives in innovative ways to demonstrate excellence, access and impact in all of our online offerings.
 We value the student experience and urge all students to adhere to the code of student rights and responsibilities.

 Students are encouraged to address concerns with the course instructor, followed by the Chair of the Academic Department or College Dean, as well as the Office of Distance & Digital Learning.

-Distance education students living outside of the state of Utah who have a complaint against DSU should first file a complaint with the institution.
+Students living outside of the state of Utah who have a complaint should first file a complaint with DSU.
 If DSU does not resolve the complaint, students may file a complaint with the Utah Board of Regents.
 The Board of Regents will only consider complaints that were previously unresolved by the institution and may refer a complaint to another agency for investigation.